 For carbs at breakfast you should take a less is more approach.
 Focus on low glycemic carbs such as leafy greens and broccoli.
 Dark berries are also great choice when fresh and in season.
 This will give you some additional fuel for your day.
 Try to avoid highly processed foods that will spike your blood sugar and have you craving carbs and making energy levels crash throughout the day.

 There can be benefits to intermittent fasting too.
 Just recognize how your body feels and performs its best.
 For some people that is 5-6 small meals per day.
 For others a big lunch or dinner is all it takes.
 Focusing on high quality whole foods, getting enough protein and heart healthy fats, and calibrating carb intake based on your activity levels.

-For more nutritional and training strategies get in touch with Christine today!
+For more nutritional and training strategies get in touch with us today!

 - This field is for validation purposes and should be left unchanged.